Tanzania - General Information

 Arusha's international airport is Kilimanjaro.
 KLM have a daily flight with excellent connections through Amsterdam.

 Citizens of certain countries are required to obtain visas for entry into Tanzania.
 As the list of countries changes from time to time, it is important to check with your local authorities or travel consultant regarding current visa regulations.

 Each hunting camp is supplied with a powerful short wave radio.
 The frequency is monitored by RHS in Arusha.
 During every safari communication can be established with base, as well as with other camps.
 For special needs or emergencies messages from home can be relayed to safari clients.
 Satellite telephones can be arranged by special request.

 GMT plus three (3) hours.

 230v AC but all camps have 110v AC Converters.

 5. The Climate

 Owing to Tanzania's close proximity to the Equator, the annual variation on temperature is small.
-The inland climate, due to altitude, is cool in the morning and evening but warm at mid-day.
+The inland climate, due to altitude, is cool in the morning and evening, but warm at mid-day.
 The average temperature during the day is about 80 degrees F (27 degrees C) and at night this can drop to 60 degrees F (15 degrees C).
 The coast has a warm tropical climate during the day and temperature drops at night.

 Bush clothes should be loose, comfortable and sturdy.
 Dark green heavy cotton is best.
 Laundry is done daily; flat irons with live coals are used for ironing.
 East Africa, due to its altitude, can sometimes be cold.
 A warm duffel jacket or heavy jersey is necessary in some areas for the cool of the evening, night and morning.
 An anti tsetse fly jacket is recommended such as the Bug Tamer, available in the United States.